Starsakary/TronjDocument/mddocs/RPC APIs.md

 **THROWS**

-IllegalException, if the parameters are not correct.
+IllegalException, if the parameters are not correct or zero transaction included.

 ### getTransactionInfoById